jamesdunham/dgo/README.md

                    refresh = 0)
 ```

 The model results are held in a `dgirtfit` object.
-This means that methods from RStan like `extract` are available if needed.
+Methods from RStan like `extract` are available if needed because `dgirtfit` inherits from `stanfit`.
 But dgirt provides its own methods for typical post-estimation tasks.

 ### Work with `dgirt` results